TheDreamLabUK/modules/github/workshop.md

-# GitHub – 4‑Hour Hands‑On Workshop
+# GitHub – 4 Hour Hands‑On Workshop

 Welcome!
 This guide is the single source of truth for today’s workshop.
 Follow it in **VS Code’s Markdown preview** while running commands in your own terminal.
 Everything here can be copied verbatim.